 However, companies tend to announce the dividends as gross dividends distributed.
 In that case, it will have to be divided by the outstanding common stock in that year.
-The market value of the share is usually taken as the one at the end of the year or the tenure in question.
+The market value of the share is usually taken as the one at the end of the tenure in question.

-Say a company has announced Rs 10, 00,000 as cash dividend to be paid during the current year.
+Say a company has announced Rs 10,00,000 as cash dividend to be paid during the current year.
 The number of outstanding common stock is 10,000.
-So, the dividend that each share will earn would be as following:
+So, the dividend that each share will earn would be as follows:

-So, dividend per share would be Rs 100.
+So, the dividend per share would be Rs 100.

-As we saw earlier, dividends are important for investors who want to make a continuous passive income from their investments.
+As we saw earlier, dividends are essential for investors who wish to make a continuous passive income from their investments.
 The dividend yield ratio will give you the productivity of your investments.

 Dividends are also considered as a sign of a stable company since only profit-making companies pay dividends.
 Historically, companies that pay dividends mostly continue to do so as a dividend cut is received adversely by the markets.

 The companies that offer regular dividends are considered as mature companies since it shows the control over liquidity position.
-Since this is preferred by value investors, such companies do well in the time of the market crash.
+Since value investors prefer this, such companies do well in the time of the market crash.